 AMY GOODMAN: As we turn now to Bill Moyers, the documentary "Buying the War" marks the return of Bill Moyers to the airwaves of PBS.
-Two and a half years ago, he retired after a thirty-year career, where he became one of the most recognizable faces on public television.
+Two-and-a-half years ago, he retired after a 30-year career, where he became one of the most recognizable faces on public television.
 Bill Moyers joins us now in our firehouse studio.
 Welcome to Democracy Now!, Bill.

 BOB SIMON: My pleasure to be here, Amy.

 BILL MOYERS: The world is still here.
 It’s still intriguing.
 Things are happening.
 I mean, I don’t have retirement skills.
 I don’t play golf.
 I don’t play bridge.
 I’m getting too creaky to lean over and play with my little grandchildren.
 All I know to do is work, and as long as you’re a journalist with two feet and two eyes and a good team around you, the work is endless.
 So here I am.

 AMY GOODMAN: And you’re starting with "Buying the War."